Riser17/MultiGalleryApp/README.md

 - Supports seamless scrolling and optimized item arrangement.
 - Videos automatically play and loop.
 - Utilizes Expo's AV and Image components for media handling.
+- Masonry layout using the MasonryFlashList component from @shopify/flash-list.

 ## Previews